 After marking 7 decades of distinguished service in the banking industry, BAIPHIL beyond 70: Taking Stock, Harnessing Strengths, Moving Ahead, explored new avenues and non-traditional channels in the realm of continuing education, research and informative exchange.
 It registered its presence in Asia-Pacific region’s banking conferences making known the Institute’s initiatives in training and continuing education.

 BAIPHIL’s first coffee table book titled “Beyond 70.
-In Full Flower Yet Continues to Take Root” chronicles the journey of BAIPHIL alongside some of the peaks in the rich financial history of our country.
-The making of the coffee table book took 2 terms – from 2011 through 2013, and its release marked one of the major realizations of the Institute.
+In Full Flower Yet Continues to Take Root” chronicles the journey of BAIPHIL alongside some of the highlights in the rich financial history of our country.
+The making of the coffee table book took two terms – from FY 2011-2012 through FY 2012-2013, and its release marked one of the major realizations of the Institute.

 With the theme, Leveling Up: Linking Action with Vision for FY 2012-2013, the Institute focused on four thematic priorities referred to as “REAP” or Research and Information Exchange Programs, Education Programs, Admin Support Programs, and Partnership Programs.
 All the programs under these themes were in line with the Institute’s vision and mission, and further elevated BAIPHIL’s role in society.